gobasu/alchemy/README.md

  - gives you the way to build your application faster than writing from scratch

 What differs this framework from others:
-- It does not trying force on you to use predefined dir structure you may not like or don't want to have.
+- It does not try force on you to use predefined dir structure you may not like or don't want to have.
-- It does not mixing framework files with your application files
+- It does not mix framework files with your application files
 - Say no to intricate configurations and setups, alchemy requires no configuration